 - 3/4 cup matzo meal

-- 1/4 tsp salt, plus more for salting cooking water
+- 1/4 teaspoon salt, plus more for salting cooking water

 - 3 large eggs

-- 3 tbsp melted schmaltz or substitute grapeseed oil
+- 3 tablespoons melted schmaltz or substitute grapeseed oil

-- 1 tbsp minced fresh cilantro reserved from soup ingredients
+- 1 tablespoon minced fresh cilantro reserved from soup ingredients

 - 3 quarts water